Logo Retina Logo

 About

-A reimagining of all the celestial bodies in the solar system through home science experiments.
-The experiments actually relate to what they are representing and so give the user a fun yet factual experience about the heavens.
 My aim was to move away from computer animation and explore analog methods of visual effects.
 I have purposely kept post production to a minimum so imperfections are left in the final output as the enhance the notion that everything was shot for real.

 Supernova